The Spin $L$-function on $\mathrm{GSp}_6$ for Siegel modular forms: The Rankin-Selberg integral

 Write $U_P$ for the unipotent radical of the Siegel parabolic of $\GSp_6$.
 The group $U_P$ consists of the matrices $\mm{1}{u}{}{1}$ with $u = \,^tu$.
 Define $U_0 \subseteq U_P$ to be the elements with $\tr(Tu) = 0$.
 Write $\psi: \Q \backslash \A \rightarrow \C^\times$ for the usual additive character of conductor 1 satisfying $\psi_\infty(x) = e^{2\pi i x}$ for $x \in \R$.
 Define $\chi: U_P(\Q) \backslash U_P(\A) \rightarrow \C^{\times}$ via $\chi(\mm{1}{h}{}{1}) = \psi(\tr(Th)),$ and set

 \begin{theorem} The global integrals $I^\Phi(\phi,s), I_{2r}^*(\phi,s)$ converge absolutely for all $s$ for which the Eisenstein series $E^\Phi(g,s)$, respectively, $E_{2r}^*(g,s)$ is finite, and thus define a meromorphic function of $s$.
-For $Re(s)$ sufficiently large, the integral unfolds to \end{theorem} \begin{proof} Since the cusp form $\phi$ decreases rapidly on Siegel sets, the integral converges absolutely for all $s$ for which the Eisenstein series is finite.
+For $Re(s)$ sufficiently large, the integral $I^\Phi(\phi,s)$ unfolds as \end{theorem} \begin{proof} The Eisenstein series $E^\Phi(g,s)$ is a function of moderate growth wherever it is finite.
+Since the cusp form $\phi$ decreases rapidly on Siegel sets, the integral $I^\Phi(\phi,s)$ converges absolutely for all $s$ for which the Eisenstein series is finite.